djpilot802/INTL-Webpage/script.md

 ```
 ## Script for Speaker Meeting:

 Here at the It’s Not Too Late meeting, on the first Saturday of the month - which is today - a speaker graciously comes and shares their story with us.
-I will now turn the meeting over to our Speaker Seeker, Joanna.
+I will now turn the meeting over to our Speaker Seeker, AJ.

 ## Script at 11:20 - 11:25PM